Ben Swift: Team Sky

 On 19 March 2016, Swift finished second in Milan–San Remo, being narrowly outsprinted by Arnaud Démare.

 UAE Abu Dhabi

 After seven seasons with Sky, in September 2016 Swift announced that he would join on a two-year deal from 2017 in order to seek more opportunities to ride for himself.

 Return to Team Sky

 In October 2018, Swift rejoined for the 2019 season.
 In June 2019, Swift won the British National Road Race Championships in Norwich, beating team leader Ian Stannard.
 In September 2019, Swift signed a new contract to remain with Team Ineos until the end of the 2021 season.
 Swift said he had 'found a renewed enthusiasm and motivation for the sport'.
 As of July 2023 he was still part of the Ineos Grenadiers’ squad.

+Personal life

+His cousin, Connor Swift, is also an English professional road racing cyclist, and the 2018 British champion.
+He resides in Isle of Man.